laa-1-yay/laa-1-yay.github.io/source/_posts/2015-06-29-chestream-and-angelhack.markdown

 Motivation: Content on apps like Meerkat and Periscope is increasing exponentially, and quality is not assured.
 Since this is non-archival content, it has only immediate value.
 Chestream's social network is similar to Tumblr / Reddit and is one to many in nature.

-Judges were impressed, when we pitched it infront of them and shortlisted us.
-In the second round, we gave answers to the various questions they asked and won their confident.
-They liked the concept and found very different and exciting.
-Ultimately we won AngelHack, Delhi as well as the Clusterpoint hack Challenge.
+Judges were impressed, when we pitched our project and shortlisted us.
+In the second round, we answered the various questions raised and won their confidence.
+They liked the concept and found it very different and exciting.
+Ultimately we won the Hackathon as well as the Clusterpoint challenge, got an invite to HACKcelerator program, opportunity to present our app at the Global Demo Day in Silicon Valley, California and a smartwatch.

 {% img  /images/chestreamteam.jpg   %}